University campus in Wisconsin

 Key Programs & Amounts

 Beyond state and federal aid, many Wisconsin institutions offer institutional scholarships and merit-based awards for computer engineering students.
-Public universities in the UW System typically charge $7,030 for in-state tuition annually, while private institutions like Milwaukee School of Engineering offer their own financial aid packages.
+Public universities in the UW System charge $7,030 for in-state tuition annually, while private institutions like Milwaukee School of Engineering offer their own financial aid packages.
 Students should review school-specific scholarship opportunities at each institution's financial aid office and explore employer-sponsored tuition assistance programs through major Wisconsin employers such as Epic Systems and Northwestern Mutual.
 For comprehensive information on federal aid eligibility and application deadlines, visit (StudentAid.gov) and consult your institution's financial aid office for state grant details.

-Calculate Your Computer Engineering Degree ROI in Wisconsin
+Computer Engineering Degree ROI Calculator, Wisconsin

 Use our interactive ROI calculator to estimate your return on investment for a computer engineering degree in Wisconsin.
 Enter your expected tuition costs, financial aid, and career goals to see projected payback periods and lifetime earnings.
 The calculator uses current salary data from BLS and tuition data from IPEDS to provide accurate estimates.